gxdeange/STM32-12-Channel-DC-Motor-Driver-18V-Max/README.md

 STM32F401RCT6 based DC Motor Driver capable of running at 18V MAX.

-This board is designed for experimental or low current robotics with a max current drive of ~800mA.
+This board is designed for experimental or low current applications with a max current drive of ~800mA.

 Features include: